jackandcarter/Maelstrom2/README.md

 <br><br>
 Game Object assets are available on request along with the full project build for Unity.
 <br><br>
-The project is still in it's infancy but is being constantly worked on by myself.
-Feel free to modify these scripts and report back if you wish.
-If you would like to help contribute to the project it would be more than welcomed.
-As of right now the full build is not tangable enough to put up here without a full explaination of the game objects and their structure within Unity, the project is currently buildable with working gameplay elements.
+If you would like to help contribute to the project it would be more than welcome.
+The build itself is fully functional on MacOS Ventura but should also work on earlier systems.
 <br><br>
-All contributors to the project development will be credited in the final release.
+All contributors to the project development will be credited in the final release, naturally.
 Currently A development build is in the works and a release can be expected within the next few months or faster if I can get game art finished faster.
 <br><br>
 This will be an open project to welcome all developers who hold a special place in their hearts for the original Maelstrom game.
+If you have any questions just ask.
 <br><br>
 Definition of files:
 <br><br>
-AsteroidController.cs - Handles asteroid movements, spawning increase per wave, and is attached to asteroid prefab.
+AsteroidController.cs - Handles asteroid movement, spawning increase per wave, and is attached to asteroid prefab.
 <BR><br>
-Current Build Assets.zip - This holds the scripts, sprites, and other development files, this will only be updated when major mechanics change.
+Current Build Assets.zip - This holds the scripts, sprites, and other development files, this will only be updated when major mechanics change or are added.
 <BR><br>
 ETCraftEnemy.cs - Handles movement for Purple, Green, and new Blue ET enemy craft, disables screen wrap logic on this object so they can pass through wave in defined pattern.
 <BR><br>